garlicsuter/Scenario2-CarBrakes-Repo-Final/README.md

-# Scenario2-CarBrakes-Repo-Final
+# Scenario2-CarBrakes-Repo-Starter
- Completed Version of the Scenario 2 Starter Project
+ Starter Unity project to create a "Change the brakes" VR simulation